 Beginning on the first day of orientation and without payroll deduction, residents enjoy:

-- Reimbursement for costs of USMLE-3, licensure and ABFM Board Examination
+- Reimbursement for costs of USMLE Step 3, licensure, DEA, and ABFM Board Examination

-- PPO Health Insurance, Eye Care & Dental Coverage (immediate family included)
+- Health Insurance, Eye Care & Dental Coverage (immediate family included)

 - Assistance with Preparation of Initial License Application, DEA and Prescription Drug Monitoring Program (CURES)